smitelli/salt/README.md

 * Content-Security-Policy and Feature-Policy for each website
 * Go through EVERY SINGLE include and requisite to make sure states are atomic
-* Check that each project/website works in isolation
+* Check that each website works in isolation
 * icinga2: https://blog.sleeplessbeastie.eu/2018/01/15/how-to-install-icinga2-and-icingaweb2/
 * ...or NetData: https://www.netdata.cloud/
 * gallery throws deprecation warnings on install